-Episcopal Identity & Values
+Episcopal Identity and Values

 Episcopal tradition reminds us that habits of prayer shape belief.
 We believe structured prayer connects us with tradition and fellow Episcopal schools, along with providing assurance, comfort, and familiarity.
 Through weekly, age-appropriate Chapel, we hope to make meaning out of our practices and rituals.
 For example, we stand during prayers because we are people of resurrection.
 We come forward to receive Communion out of the belief we are also called to offer who we are to God during this holy encounter.
 We pray for the dead because we believe that any gathering of faith transcends space and time in the communion of saints.
 We sing hymns of praise in joyful response to God’s abundant provision for the world.